Recommended Hardware

 A case with passive heatsinkn

-USB keyboard, Monitor and HDMI cable (full size) (Optional)
+USB keyboard, Monitor and HDMI cable (Optional)

-Raspberry 4 board (8GB RAM)
+Raspberry Pi 5 board (16GB RAM)

 MicroSD Card (16 GB Class 10 minimum)